Your Summer Bucket Listby Elizabeth MacDonald

-- Shop at a local Farmer’s Market and see what other local shops have to offer (Remember Maison Drake is family owned!
-Stop in and say Hi!)
+- Shop at a local farmer’s market and see what other local shops have to offer.
 Let the kids pick out a new food to try and cook an entire meal based around it.
-Stay away from chain stores and the like – make your dollar count and shop local.

 - Chalk is wonderful.
 Hop scotch, tic tac toe, water balloons, squirt guns, and buckets filled with water can create an entire afternoon of fun.

-- Search for summer deals near you: $1 movie days, paint your own pottery coupons, live music during a family-friendly happy hour (That IS a deal).
+- Search for summer deals near you: $1 movie days, paint your own pottery coupons, live music during a family-friendly happy hour.

 - Run a family-friendly 5k WITH the entire family

 - Drive to the nearest zoo or aquarium.
-You can go pitnterest crazy with this and make little activity “busy-books” for the kids while visiting the animals –OOOOOOOOR you can just go VISIT the animals!
 Give the kids a disposable camera and let them go at it.
 Then turn their pictures into an album.